 This one event, more than any other in my life, taught me to never underestimate the power of the mind.

 Even before my days of wearing a uniform, I recognised the pumping heart and the shaky hands as something to be overcome if I was to have any sense of balance in my life.
 Being pulled hither and yon by a bunch of chemicals wasn’t what I had in mind as the controller of my existence.

-I did an experiment once; I counted, for one day, the number of times I had those reactions.
-It was about 40 – and here I was thinking I was a nice calm, can handle anything that life throws at me kinda gal.
+Once, as an experiment (and the homework I was doing for my neuroscience studies); I counted, for one day, the number of times I was #brainjacked.
+It was about 40 – and here I thought I was a calm-and-can-handle-anything-that-life-throws-at-me kinda gal.
 Ha!
-I’m just saying it was a bad day!

 Sabre-toothed tigers aren’t much of a problem for most of us in the western world, which doesn’t mean that our brains and bodies don’t still respond to perceived threats or even the non-threatening things that occur outside of our ordinary experience.

 For most of us, the 20 minutes of discomfort is manageable, even if afterwards we feel a little chagrin, or resort to internal self-flagellation.

 For those repeatedly exposed to traumatic experiences – as children or adults – there are more significant implications in developing non-typical neurological responses to the random events of life.
 Hair-trigger anger or other inappropriate effects in a situation can be indicators of a deeper malaise.